KodenOps/kodenops-hashnode/cmfiwjcs3000202l56exi1c47.md

 * UNKNOWN: This status occurs when the API server is having issues with communicating with the pod to know it’s status - majorly the kubelet of the pod due to network issue, node crash or kubelet itself dying.

+Another kind of status is the CONTAINER STATUS.
+This can be gotten from the containers line when you use Kubectl describe command.
+You will see the STATE and REASON.

-You can also check using `kubectl get po` and check the STATUS column.
-This will show you the total summary of your container with its description.
-This shows the summary of your container state.
+When you use `kubectl get po` to check your pod, the STATUS column gives the summary of both the STATE and REASON of the ContainerStatus.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1757801969123/fa5ef548-6f8d-4e1d-a3a5-a4b16b4382e2.png align="left")

-This can also be gotten from the STATE and REASON line under containers when you use kubectl describe pods &lt;Pod-name&gt;

-> This is the container-level summary of the pod

-The statuses are as follows:
+The statuses you can see at this point aside Running are as follows:

-* CrashLoopBackOff:

-* ImagePullBackOff/ErrImagePull

-* ContainerCreating

-* Terminating
+* CrashLoopBackOff: This happens when the container inside the pod keeps crashing and the kunernetes enters a backoff of exponential restarts just for the container to stabilizes.
+This is technically the WAITING state of the container

+* ImagePullBackOff/ErrImagePull: This happens when there is an error in pulling the image from the registry either missing/incorrect image, secret or access to the registry, etc. This is also not a phase for pod but rather a REASON for Container STATE = Waiting.

+* ContainerCreating: This is the state where your pods has been scheduled to a node and the container is currently being created in the pod.
+This is an intermediate phase before RUNNING

+* Terminating: Kubernetes is shutting down especially if you use `kubectl delete pods <Pod-Name>`.

 2. Checking the Details of our Pods: You’ll want to check some specific details of your Pod such as